Cycling around Medway

 - Kent Trails

-Bikeability is our cycle training programme which can help you develop practical skills and understanding to keep you safe when cycling on the road.
+Bikeability is our cycle training programme which can help you develop understanding and practical skills to keep you safe when cycling on the road.
 It also gives you the confidence to get out and about with all kinds of cycling.

 For further information please visit the Bikeability page.